Charlie Rose must not die! Ever!

 Charlie Rose delivers guests and perspectives you can’t get anywhere else on TV, in print, or on the internet.

 Maybe economics is not your thing.
-Where could you have gone to hear authors Norman Mailer, John Updike, David Foster Wallace, and William Buckley before they passed?
-How about John Grisham, Studs Terkel, Tom Wolfe, or Malcom Gladwell?
+Before they passed, where could you have gone to hear authors Norman Mailer, John Updike, David Foster Wallace, and William Buckley?
+How about John Grisham, Studs Terkel, Tom Wolfe, or Malcolm Gladwell?
 Some of them you can find on the Booknotes archive, but nothing since 2004.
-The answer to this question, again, is nowhere but the Charlie Rose Show.
+Again, the answer to this question is nowhere but the Charlie Rose Show.

 One more try, celebrities.
-Sure you can hear Brad Pitt, George Clooney, Neil Young, Bill Clinton, Jimmy Carter, Tony Blair, Dolly Parton, Jay Z, Dave Mathews, and the Dali Lama elsewhere.
+You can hear Brad Pitt, George Clooney, Neil Young, Bill Clinton, Jimmy Carter, Tony Blair, Dolly Parton, Jay Z, Dave Mathews, and the Dali Lama elsewhere.
 But can you hear open up and speak unencumbered by the commercial break?
-No where I know of.
+No, where I know of.